Pravesh-Sudha/100-Days-of-Code/README.md

 - Deploying app on Pod and deployments
 - Auto-scaling Feature

+### Day 82: Advance Shell Script Project
+- Wrote a Shell Script for Github Project
+- The Script will provide Info about the collaborators
+- You need to authenticate username and token as Envirnoment variable in your terminal
+- This works only for the organisation created in your account

 ... continue updating log for each day ..._

 ## Connect